pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 12. Here the NarraFirma user is reflecting on the entire project, to learn from it and to keep good records for the future.

 == Changelog ==

+= 1.3.0 =

+Added: Interface - Ability to create multiple observations per pattern
+Added: Interface - Ability to include multiple patterns per observation
+Added: Interface - Ability to save selected pattern image(s) on Explore Patterns page to SVG or PNG (zip file if multiple graphs)
+Added: Interface - New field: observation "linking question" to introduce multiple interpretations (e.g., "Why do we see this pattern?")
+Added: Interface - New field: interpretation "questions" to suggest things people can ponder in sensemaking (comes before "idea")

+Added: Reporting - New catalysis report clustered by themes (groups of observations), with multiple interpretations following each observation
+Added: Reporting - Option to choose observation strengths (high, medium, low, unassigned) in all catalysis report types
+Added: Reporting - Can export all images related to observations only (zip file of PNG or SVG images)
+Added: Reporting - Option to set print order of perspectives/themes during clustering (using "Edit cluster" popup window)
+Added: Reporting - Option to hide specific observations, interpretations, or clusters from catalysis report (helpful when printing reports for different groups)
+Added: Reporting - Option to show sequence number in catalysis report for each perspective, theme, observation, and interpretation
+Added: Reporting - Option to hide report-creation information ("This report was generated") at start of catalysis report
+Added: Reporting - Option to set label truncation limit on bar and contingency charts
+Added: Reporting - Can now use simple **bold** and __italic__ formatting in all report fields

+Added: Graphing - Option to increase or decrease graph font sizes in report graphs by percentage
+Added: Graphing - Option to hide "no answers" counts (applies to graphs and statistics; choice is saved per report and per pattern)
+Added: Graphing - Option to replace all graph/statistical texts in catalysis report (e.g., "Count", "mean") to simplify or translate report
+Added: Graphing - Option to show observed/expected numbers on contingency-table bubbles
+Added: Graphing - Option to show row/column totals on contingency-table axes

+Changed: Interface - Statistics calculations on "Explore patterns" page now happen in the background; can click on graphs while statistics are calculating
+Changed: Interface - Collisions between users editing the same (large text) field are easier to resolve; writing in progress is preserved, and options are avilable to override/accept/edit changes
+Changed: Interface - Startup message ("Retrieving project information") now shows count of messages loaded
+Changed: Interface - Lists of questions on "Configure catalysis report" and "Print story cards" pages are now multi-column (less scrolling)
+Changed: Interface - Better order/flow/explanations of things on "Configure catalysis report" page
+Changed: Interface - Options relevant only to printing have been moved from "Configure catalysis report" page to "Print catalysis report" page
+Changed: Interface - "Choose a project" dialog now shows a login link if you are not already logged in

+Changed: Reporting - Catalysis report now uses HTML headers (H1 through H6) which are more easily converted to styles by word processors
+Changed: Reporting - Old @header@ system for "sectioning" observations is no longer needed and has been removed (no backward compatibility; copy sections into new observations)

+Changed: Graphing - In contingency tables and contingency-histogram tables, Y axis now shows answers to question from top to bottom instead of bottom to top
+Changed: Graphing - "No answer" bars/bubbles/boxes are now last instead of first bars/columns/rows
+Changed: Graphing - Expected bubble on contingency tables is now red - easier to see (can be changed in custom CSS for report)
+Changed: Graphing - Squares in contingency-histogram tables are now all the same width, to make it easier to compare means

+Changed: Clustering - Interpretation/observation item colors now vary by observation strength (which can be switched on or off)
+Changed: Clustering - You can now select and move multiple items/clusters at once (shift-click, or click and drag selection box)
+Changed: Clustering - Hover-over hints now show observation name, text, and strength
+Changed: Clustering - Setting the clustering surface size is easier than it was

+Fixed: Bug (Interface) where multi-choice answers did not display correctly in the "Show selected stories" popup window
+Fixed: Bug (Interface) where count of contingency tables and contingency-histogram tables was sometimes wrong on "Configure catalysis report" page

+Fixed: Bug (Reporting) where custom CSS was not being applied to images in catalysis report
+Fixed: Bug (Reporting) where "Introduction" field was being ignored in catalysis report printing

+Fixed: Bug (Export) where exporting story form or stories from "Export stories" page was not working correctly

+Fixed: Bug (Graphing) where PNGs were empty in printed catalysis report
+Fixed: Bug (Graphing) where "No answer" bar/bubble/box was being sorted in the middle of answers when some answers were numbers

+Fixed: Bug (Clustering) where changing size of clustering surface did not update image immediately

 = 1.2.6 =